Photo Credit: www.OrchidPlants.info

 Oncidium

-'Dancing Ladies' is the nickname for oncidiums which, as you can see, truly resemble little women with long full skirts.
+'Dancing Ladies' is the nickname for oncidiums which, as you can see, truly resemble little women with long full skirts and bonnets.

 This little gem is an equitant hybrid, potted in a 2 inch clay pot.
 The plant itself is about 2 inches tall, but produces several spikes over a foot long with about a dozen delightful dancing ladies.

-Many new hybrids of sphacelatum have been introduced by cross-breeding, especially with odontoglossum, to produce smaller more compact plants with larger blooms of heavy substance.
-They are well worth pursuing and growing and will reward you with unusual brightly colored orchid flowers.
+Many new hybrids of sphacelatum and other oncidium species have been introduced by cross-breeding, especially with odontoglossum, to produce smaller more compact plants with larger blooms of heavy substance.
+These are well worth pursuing and growing and will reward you with unusual brightly colored orchid flowers.

 All content including photos are the property of OrchidPlants.info and may not be copied or reproduced without permission.